emissary-ingress/emissary/user-guide/consul-connect-ambassador.md

 kubectl create clusterrolebinding my-cluster-admin-binding --clusterrole=cluster-admin --user=$(gcloud info --format="value(config.account)")
 ```

-For more detailed instructions on installing Ambassador, please see the [Ambassador installation guide](/user-guide/getting-started).
+For more detailed instructions on installing Ambassador Edge Stack, please see the [Ambassador Edge Stack installation guide](/user-guide/getting-started).

-**Note:** If you have automatic sidecar injection enabled, ensure the `"consul.hashicorp.com/connect-inject":` annotation is set to `"false"` in the Ambassador deployment spec.
+**Note:** If you have automatic sidecar injection enabled, ensure the `"consul.hashicorp.com/connect-inject":` annotation is set to `"false"` in the Ambassador Edge Stack deployment spec.

 ```yaml
 spec: